R-OneMKL/drat/README.md

 #### Package Users: Installation of R-OneMKL R packages

-You can install a package from the R-OneMKL repository directly with `install.packages()`.
+You can install packages from the R-OneMKL repository directly with `install.packages()`.
-For example:

 ```r
 install.packages(c("oneMKL", "oneMKLUtil"), repos="https://R-OneMKL.github.io/drat")
 ```

-The easiest way to set yourself up to use this drat repository is to first install the **drat** package:
+The other way to use this drat repository is to leverage `drat` package:

 ```r
 install.packages("drat")